Many free Microsoft Word alternatives are available now, so you have plenty of choices.

 However, there is another very similar free office suite.
 Libre Office is a favorite for a lot of writers.

-The two office suites came from the same basic development, so they share a lot of things in common.
+The two office suites share many similarities, as they came from the same basic development.

 Working with Writer, the word processor, is easy.
 It has clear traditional menus, icons, and toolbars.
-So it doesn’t have the sometimes confusing ribbon found in Word.
+It doesn’t have the sometimes confusing ribbon found in Word.

 This might be a useful feature for you.
 It lets you get on with writing instead of endlessly searching ribbons for the right buttons.

-If all you need is a functional word processor, Writer in OpenOffice or Libre Office might be sound choices for you.
+If all you need is a functional word processor, Writer in OpenOffice or Libre Office might be a sound choice.

 4. WPS Office